ychubachi/collaborative-sde/source/github.rst

 Prepare Resistering SSH key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. todo:: Choose 'Open SSH' at the dialog.

 - With your web browser, Go to GitHub web page.
 - Log-in with your account.